 They formed great combinations.
 Watt came with great knowledge, while Boulton has excellent commercial skills and a factory.

 James Watt came with a very efficient steam engine.
 These are the small-scale engines used to pump water out from the mines.
 The mine owners saved a lot of their money through these engines.

-In March 1776, the modern equipment introduced by Bentley Mining Company and named the Boulton & Watt engine.
+In March 1776, the modern equipment was introduced by Bentley Mining Company and named the Boulton & Watt engine.

-The company took a significant risk by leaving Newcomen engine.
+The company took a significant risk by leaving the Newcomen engine.
 But the Boulton & Watt engine was found to be a more fuel-saving machine.